-Note that it is very possible for multiple non-causal (concurrent) events to share identical Lamport timestamps (e.g., e, e, and b in Figure 2).
-This may cause confusion if multiple processes need to make a decision based on the received timestamps of two concurrent events.
-The selection of one event over the other may not matter if the events are concurrent but we want all processes to make the same decision.
+Note that it is very possible for multiple non-causal (concurrent) events to share identical Lamport timestamps (e.g., c, e, and h in Figure 2).
+This may cause confusion if multiple processes need to make a decision based on the timestamps of two events.
+The selection of a specific event may not matter if the events are concurrent but we want all the processes to be able to make the same decision.
 This is difficult if the timestamps are identical.
 Fortunately, there's an easy remedy.

-We can create a total order on events by further qualifying them with process ID numbers.
-We define a global logical timestamp (T_i,i) where T_i represents the local Lamport timestamp and i represents the process ID (in some globally unique way; for example, a concatenation of host address and process ID).
-We are then able to globally compare these timestamps and conclude that
+We can create a total order on events by further qualifying them with identities of processes.
+We define a global logical timestamp $(T_i, i)$ where $T_i$ represents the local Lamport timestamp and i represents the process ID (in some globally unique way: for example, a concatenation of host address and process ID).
+We are then able to globally compare these timestamps and conclude that if and only if